IronScheme/IronScheme/README.md

 Alternatively, the following can be done from the VS (any version 2008+) command prompt:
 ```
-msbuild IronSchemeCore.sln /verbosity:minimal /p:TargetFrameworkVersion=v2.0 /p:Configuration=Release
+msbuild IronSchemeCore.sln /v:m /p:TargetFrameworkVersion=v2.0 /p:Configuration=Release
 ```
+**Note**

-**Note:** this solution will only build the essentials, basically no web projects.
+This solution will only build the essentials, basically no web projects.
 You can also adjust the framework to your liking.
+Tested with 2.0, 4.0, 4.5.

 Notes
 =====